The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

-Buying Your First Suit: Fit, Function & Fabric
+Buying Your First Suit Introduction: Fit, Function & Fabric

 If you've heard of these terms before, good.
 They're relevant to the art of buying suits…and buying anything else in men's clothing.
 Why?
 Because as the style pyramid shows – every item you include in your wardrobe has to fit right, feel right, look right, and serve the right purposes if you want the benefits of being stylish.